postman-open-technologies/openapi-web-search/README.md

 ```

 > After launching the local server, we can use Postman to begin sending http requests to the specified endpoints.
-I've included a postman collection below to get you started:
+I've included a postman collection in root of the project to get you started:

 > Run the following endpoints in the specified order after configuring Postman with the collection above: